Nile Expedition: Background

 Not wanting to be involved in the costly suppression of the rebellion led by Mahommed Ahmed, the United Kingdom of Great Britain and Ireland ordered Egypt to abandon its administration of Sudan in December 1883.
 The British government asked General Gordon, former Governor-General of Sudan, to go to Khartoum and aid in the evacuation of Egyptian soldiers, civilian employees and their families.
 Travelling from London, General Gordon reached Khartoum on 18 February 1884.
 He immediately began sending women, children and wounded soldiers back to Egypt as the military situation deteriorated in Sudan with the south of the country being in danger of being cut off from Egypt by the Mahdist army.
 Britain withdrew its troops from Sudan until Khartoum was the last remaining outpost under British control.

 Gordon differed with the British government's decision to abandon the Sudan.
 He thought that the Mahdists had to be crushed for fear that they might eventually overwhelm Egypt.
-He based this on the Mahdi's claim of dominion over all Islamic lands.
+He based this on Muhammad Ahmad's claim of dominion over all Islamic lands.
 Defying orders from the British government to withdraw, General Gordon, leading a garrison of 7,000 men, began the defence of Khartoum.
 On 18 March 1884, the Mahdist army laid siege to the city.
 The rebels stopped river traffic and cut the telegraph line to Cairo.
 Khartoum was cut off from resupply, which led to food shortages, but could still communicate with the outside world by using messengers.
 Under pressure from the public, in August 1884, the British government decided to reverse its policy and send a relief force to Khartoum.